DecentralizedDerivatives/DRCT_standard/SetupYourOwnDRCT.md

 <img src="./public/Multiplier.png" width="200" height="50">
 </p>

 * SwapFee -- Allows the operator to specify a fee.
-The swapFee allows the opearator to charge a fee when a contract is created by the user.
+The swapFee allows the operator to charge a fee when a contract is created by the user.

 **Step 7: Operator - Create DRCT Tokens**  <a name="createTokens"> </a>